rdallasgray/pallet/README.md

    initialize a package directory under .emacs.d/.cask/, and install Pallet to it.

-**Finally, add the following lines to your init.el, before any packages are required:**
+**Finally, make sure the following lines are in your init.el, before any packages are required:**

 ```lisp